-Once you have finalized your design, click on the Resize button at the top left corner.
+Once you have finalized your design, click on the Download button at the top right corner.

 You will see a dropdown that lets you choose the file type (image format) (jpg, png, webp, and more), quality, and size of the image you just designed.
-80% or even sliding it down to 50% or 40% would be enough for your Shopify store.
+80% or even sliding it down to 50% or 40% would be enough to maintain Shopify image sizes.

 By choosing the quality, you are simply scaling the image down, not ruining the pixels or ppi.
 It actually has a direct bearing on the file size as well.